Anamika-JH/Face-Pose-Estimation.github.io/README.md

 1. **Create a new Unity project.**
 2. **Attach CameraMovement.cs to the Main Camera in your Unity scene.**

+## 🎥 Video Demonstration

+For a video demonstration of the project, [visit the webpage here](https://anamika-jh.github.io/Face-Pose-Estimation.github.io/).

 ## Acknowledgments
 Parts of this project page were adopted from the [Nerfies](https://nerfies.github.io/) page.